 Even beyond getting pregnant, however, Kirkham also flags the higher risk of pregnancy complications the older you get, including things like preterm labour, pregnancy diabetes, high-blood pressure or needing to have a C-section.
 “The earlier the better,” she says of getting pregnant, while acknowledging that “individual life circumstances affect that.”

 That, alas, is false.
 When it comes to freezing your eggs, the earlier you do it, the better, Dixon says, because your eggs are ageing with you.
 TL; DR: Older eggs = harder to get pregnant.
-“You should seriously think about freezing your eggs between [the ages of] 25 and 35,” Dixon advises, adding that she plans to talk to her own daughter about cryopreserving her eggs when she’s in her 20s, if she doesn’t have a partner and is interested in having children.
+“You should seriously think about freezing your eggs between [the] 25 and 35,” Dixon advises, adding that she plans to talk to her own daughter about cryopreserving her eggs when she’s in her 20s, if she doesn’t have a partner and is interested in having children.
 “It’s like an insurance plan,” she explains.”Sometimes women freeze their eggs and never use them—and sometimes they come back and we make babies with them.”